savannainstitute/chestnut-burr-detection-from-drone/README.md

 1. Crops/masks each image to its canopy polygon and tiles it into 224×224 patches (20% overlap), clipping burr polygons to each tile and deriving bounding boxes; mostly-background tiles are dropped.
-2. Drops tiles listed in `incorrect_tiles_denylist.txt` and de-duplicates overlapping boxes.
+2. De-duplicates overlapping (double-annotated) boxes.
 3. Creates a **group-aware** train/val/test split (70/20/10) where all tiles cut from one source tree stay in the same split — preventing the tree-level leakage a plain per-tile shuffle would cause.
 4. Optionally **augments** labels with high-confidence predictions from a reference model